emmajanedrews/base-template/_posts/2017-12-22-happy-holidays-from-our-team-to-you.md

 ---

 {% include youtube.html %}We’d like to wish you a very happy holiday and a warm and healthy new year.
-We at Robbins Real Estate are very grateful to know all of you, and we’re especially thankful for your support in our company.
+We at Robbins Real Estate Group are very grateful to know all of you, and we’re especially thankful for your support of our company.

 {% include pullquote.html %}